Skip to main content

 Dairy Sourcing

 Fresh dairy milk is an important ingredient in Hershey’s iconic milk chocolate.
-Dairy production supports tens of thousands of farmers across the U.S. and can play an important role in enhancing soil health.
+Dairy production supports tens of thousands of farmers across the U.S. and can play an important role in enhancing soil health with responsible stewardship.

 Our Approach to Responsibly Sourced Dairy